-19.0 REMOTE CONTROL ACCESS, NETWORKING AND HMI SETUP
+19 REMOTE CONTROL ACCESS, NETWORKING AND HMI SETUP

-The FX2 Control is able to communicate with a number of remote external devices.
-Accessing the FX2 from 3rd party devices using an internet browser or remote desktop application provides remote monitoring and control capabilities.
-Access to other network installed Novatec equipment and central controls (see Section 10.10 and 10.11) has been preconfigured and programmed.
+The FX3 Control can communicate with several remote external devices.
+Accessing the FX3 from third party devices using an internet browser or remote desktop application provides remote monitoring and control capabilities.
+Access to other networks installed Novatec equipment and central controls (see Section 10.10 and 10.11) has been preconfigured and programmed.

-All communications are accomplished through a hard wired Ethernet cable network, utilizing ProfiNet and Industrial Ethernet protocols.
-Local wireless access can be created through customer installed wireless router near the FX2 panel installation.
+All communications are accomplished through a hard-wired Ethernet cable network, utilizing ProfiNet and Industrial Ethernet protocols.
+Local wireless access can be created through customer installed wireless router near the FX3 panel installation.
 Remote wireless access can be created through interface with customer corporate network.

-19.1 Connecting FX2 to a Corporate Network
+19.1 Connecting FX3 to a Corporate Network